 We went to Lumiere London.
-We only saw a few of the installations as it kicked off at 6.30pm and it involved a lot of walking for the girls as the installations were spaced out.
-We loved what we did see.
-However, it was suddenly 8.30pm, we were caught in a massive scrum on Regent Street and we hadn’t eaten (the kids usually eat about 5.30pm-6pm).
+It kicked off at 6.30pm and involved a lot of walking for the girls so we only saw a few of the installations.
+However, we loved what we did see.
+Then suddenly it was 8.30pm, we were caught in a massive scrum on Regent Street and we hadn’t eaten (the kids usually eat 5.30pm-6pm).

-We tried a few places, but it was all heaving being the West End on a Saturday night.
+Being the West End on a Saturday night it was heaving.
+We tried a few places without luck.
 We got away from the crowds and navigated the back streets.
 By now hunger was really setting in and we were giving up hope of ever finding a table.
-I then spotted a small Pizza Express.
+I then spotted a Pizza Express.
 It was very busy, but worth a shot…

-The very cheerful waiter who greeted us was really helpful and reconfigured the tables to accommodate the five of us.
-Then we sat straight down and the menus were brought out promptly.
+The very cheerful waiter who greeted us was really helpful and reconfigured the tables to accommodate five of us.
+We sat straight down and the menus were brought out promptly.

-The childrens’ menus had the familiar format: word searches, stickers and colouring along with the food options, so they were occupied immediately and forgot how hungry they were.
-The £6.95 ‘Piccolo’ menu included a dough ball starter (which comes with a child-friendly salad), main that can be a pizza or pasta dish and dessert, complete with a bambinoccino (frothy milk with a dusting of chocolate powder).
-I think it represents good value, although unlike the Carluccio’s children’s menu (which is 35p cheaper) doesn’t include a drink.
+The children’s menus had the familiar format: word searches, stickers and colouring along with the food options.
+Occupied immediately, the kids forgot how hungry they were.
+The £6.95 ‘Piccolo’ menu includes a dough ball starter (which comes with a child-friendly salad), main of pizza or pasta, and dessert, complete with a bambinoccino (frothy milk with a dusting of chocolate powder).
+I think it represents good value, although unlike the Carluccio’s children’s menu (35p cheaper) doesn’t include a drink.